Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Appendix

 \subsection{About transition kernels}

 In the following lemma, we state well-known technical properties about the transition probability function of a diffusion process.
-All the statements below are established in \cite{friedmanEDS1}. \begin{lem} We assume here the validity of Assumption \ref{ass:mainP3}.
-Consider a stochastic process $Z$, solution of the SDE
+All the statements below are established in \cite{friedmanEDS1}. \begin{lem} We assume here the validity of items 1. to 3. of Assumption \ref{ass:mainP3}.
+Consider a stochastic process $Y$, solution of the SDE